Ways To Change An Attachment Style: How To Create A Secure Attachment

 Unsure how to create a healthy attachment?

 His colleague, Mary Ainsworth, expanded on this theory by hypothesizing that there were several main attachment styles and identifying them accordingly.
-Observing the varying ways children reacted to attachment-related challenges, she classified their responses into one of the following main attachment styles, highlighting the significance of emotional cues and nonverbal communication in forming these connections.
+Observing the varying ways children reacted to attachment-related challenges, she classified their responses into one of the following main attachment styles, highlighting the significance of emotional cues, body language, nonverbal communication in forming these connections.

 In securely attached adults, individuals feel safe expressing their own emotions, communicating with others, and setting boundaries.
-They experience higher self-esteem and may not feel anxious or worried about their place in someone's life, trusting that people love and care about them without much reassurance.
+People with secure attachments tend to experience higher self-esteem and may not feel anxious or worried about their place in someone's life, trusting that people love and care about them without much reassurance.

 When facing an unhealthy relationship, they may feel confident in cutting off contact or removing themselves from the situation.
 They often don't avoid conflict, difficult conversations, or the emotional needs of others.
 These securely attached adults understand that emotions are an essential part of being human, and they are better equipped to form healthy relationships, including intimate relationships and romantic relationships.